-Some healthy behaviors (including maintaining a healthy weight and exercising) may reduce the risk of breast cancer.
+Some healthy lifestyle choices (including maintaining a healthy weight and exercising) may reduce the risk of breast cancer.

 Making healthy choices can also lower the risk of other types of cancer as well as many other chronic diseases such as diabetes and heart disease.